-Shopping for a new home can be overwhelming.
-And if you decide to buy, such an expensive purchase and long-term commitment, you want to be certain that you’re going to be satisfied.
+Shopping for a new home to rent or buy can be overwhelming.
+And if you decide to buy, such an expensive purchase and long-term commitment will make you want to be certain you’re going to be satisfied.

 In this article, we’ll talk about what to look for when buying a house and what you need to consider when evaluating the most important elements of a home.